maxwjoe/MOS6502/README.md

 ## Unit Tests and Issues

 The tests folder includes all unit tests used for this emulator.
 There are some known bugs which are being worked on, these are in the issues section of this repo.
 The testing was conducted using Eagle, which was written specifically to test this project.
 Eagle's repository can be found here https://github.com/maxwjoe/Eagle

+## Compatibility

+The emulator itself has no external dependencies outside of the C standard library.
+However, the unit tests require the Eagle testing framework to be installed and the frontend GUI uses ncurses, which is included in most linux distributions.
+This emulator was developed in a linux environment and has not been tested for MacOS or Windows.
+The core emulator itself should be good to go on most operating systems, although the makefile may need modification as it currently builds to a static libraray (.a file), this file extension is different for MacOS and Windows.